shanmicheal25/Goblogs/Readme.md

     Inside the folder, contains docker-compose.yml this file will help to spin the application.

-## Run the application use below command and step follow,
+## Run the application use below command and steps as follow,

     Step 1: